dan64/vs-deoldify/README.md

 # Deoldify
-A Deep Learning based project for colorizing and restoring old images and video, based on https://github.com/jantic/DeOldify
+A Deep Learning based Vaoursynth filter for colorizing and restoring old images and video, based on https://github.com/jantic/DeOldify

 ## Dependencies